taxborn/scf/README.md

 # Student Capacity Forecaster (scf)
 A Winter 2022 student project working with Minnesota State University, Mankato.
-The srf cab be used to determine student capacity planning, courses, and sections through a given course sequence.
+The scf can be used to determine student capacity planning, courses, and sections through a given course sequence.
 Created with [Python](https://www.python.org/) and [Pip](https://pypi.org/project/pip/).